KEEP CHILDREN SAFE IN YOUR BUSINESS PREMISES

 As the summer weather sets in, hospitality businesses will hold more open-air events and with increased numbers of guests to consider, health and safety should be front of mind.

-Some businesses may not be as well-equipped in staffing, training or health and safety practices as bigger visitor attractions to ensure the safety of children’s equipment, but steps can be taken to help reduce needless harm.
-A professional play inspector should carry out full routine inspections and provide their report, but simple steps such as:
+Some businesses may not be as well-equipped in staffing, training or health and safety practices as bigger visitor attractions to ensure the safety of children’s equipment, but steps like those listed above can be taken to help reduce needless harm.
+A professional play inspector should also carry out full routine inspections and provide their report, and any checks carried out by the business should be recorded, so they can be used as evidence in the event of a liability claim against them.

 It’s not just injuries that businesses should consider but also the potential damage to private property.
 We’ve even seen cases of boards and gazebos taking flight and damaging guests' cars, so great care and thought needs to be taken into account when prepping and mitigating risk for any event.